 - A PCI compliant card vault to store card numbers,

-Square payments Reviews: The Disadvantages of Square Payments
+Square Reviews: The Disadvantages of Square Payments

 Like any other digital marketing software, Square suffers from a few drawbacks.